 Surgeons do staging to determine the spread of cancer and to treat it accordingly.
 Correctly staged ovarian cancer is treated effectively.
 Surgeons may find it difficult to treat cancer which is not staged correctly.

-The extent of surgery for an ovarian cancer depends on the stage of the cancer, its extent and overall health of the patient.
-Women of childbearing age who are presented with an early stage ovarian cancer, the cancer can be treated without removing ovaries and uterus.
+The extent of surgery for ovarian cancer depends on the stage of cancer, its spread and overall health of the patient.
+Women of childbearing age presented with early-stage ovarian cancer can be treated without removing ovaries and uterus.

-The patients who are suffering from advanced stage ovarian cancer or recurrent ovarian cancer undergo a complete cytoreductive surgery by which the entire visible disease is resected.
+The patients who are suffering from advanced-stage ovarian cancer or recurrent ovarian cancer undergo a complete cytoreductive surgery by which the entire visible disease is resected.
 In other words, optimal cytoreductive surgery is performed.
-At the end of the surgery, the temperature of the abdomen is raised to 41 to 43 degrees Celsius by insufflation of warm fluid, and the abdominal cavity is then treated with the infusion of chemotherapy agents like cisplatin for over one and a half hour.
+At the end of the surgery, the temperature of the abdomen is raised to 41 to 43 degrees Celsius by insufflation of warm fluid.
+Next, the abdominal cavity is treated with the infusion of chemotherapy agents like cisplatin for over one and a half hour.

-There is a recent evidence in the form of multicentric trial to support this treatment modality.
-This type of cytoreductive surgery – which is combined with HIPEC, increases the life span of the patient, the disease-free interval, and this can be achieved without unduly affecting the overall morbidity and mortality associated with the procedure.
+There is a piece of recent evidence in the form of a multicentric trial to support this treatment modality.
+This type of cytoreductive surgery in combination with HIPEC increases the life span of the patient.
+It also improves the disease-free interval.
+A disease-free stage can be achieved without unduly affecting the overall morbidity and mortality associated with the procedure.